 The Pace will also directly compete with the Bluetooth-only Suunto Spartan Trainer.
 Against the Trainer, the ANT+ only COROS Pace does sit comfortably when their respective features are compared, although Suunto edges it.

 Brand Recognition – No triathlon newbie will know the COROS name.
 Then again, I doubt very many would know the Suunto name either (based on people I know).
 But Polar and Garmin are widely recognised sports watch brands.
 Branding can be equated with TRUST, somehow COROS have to establish sufficient trust for someone to spend $300.
 I think they will find that harder to achieve than Suunto who already sponsor major events like the London Triathlon (5Aug 2018).

 The COROS Pace will hopefully do well for people wanting a reasonably well-functioned triathlon watch at a reasonable price.
 For triathletes competing in the longer distance events then the security of the COROS Pace’s whopping 25 hour GPS battery life might give them some faith that the watch will still be recording as they cross the finish time.

 Availability now in the US and Eu is good and currently stocked by Powermeter City (USA) and New Running Gear (UK/EU).
 Amazon might have a few as well from time to time – use the code THE5KRUNNER there for 10% off.

 Recommended Retail Pricing for the PACE is: US299.99/GBP249.98

-Deal Price: Use the code THE5KRUNNER10 to get 10% off when buying directly from the manufacturer.
+Deal Price: Use the code THE5KRUNNER10 to get 10% off when buying directly from PMC or NRG or use THE5KRUNNER at Amazon.
 That gives these prices